Whether you’re a budding UX designer or a seasoned professional, there’s lots you can learn from others in the field.

 Olivia’s case studies are rich with a variety of artefacts.
 This allows us to get right up close to her process and to see how she works—and that’s exactly what hiring managers want when they look at your UX portfolio.

-Key takeaway from Olivia’s UX portfolio:
+Key takeaway from Olivia’s UX portfolio examples:

 Your portfolio should demonstrate how you work as a designer.
 Take inspiration from Olivia and bring your case studies to life with a variety of images and media.
 Beyond the usual wireframes and final screens, consider including: